Statistical inference in two-stage observation models including algorithmic randomness: Acknowledgements

 \section{Acknowledgements}

-The authors thank John Duchi, Lucas Janson, Jianfeng Yao, and Leda Wang for valuable feedback.
-This work was supported in part by the NSF DMS 2046874 (CAREER) award, and ONR grant N00014-21-1-2843.
+The authors thank John Duchi, Lucas Janson, Dimitris Politis, Jianfeng Yao, and Leda Wang for valuable feedback.
+This work was supported in part by the NSF and ONR.
+Zhixiang Zhang was partially supported by NSFC-12401331, University of Macau MYRG-GRG2024-00260-FST-UMDF and SRG2023-00053-FST.